dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 #### Example 4: Scan Static Image Directly

-To scan an image file directly without opening the Scanner View at all, you can pass a `File` object to `launch()`.
+To scan an image file directly without displaying the `DocumentScannerView` UI at all, you can pass a `File` object to `launch()`.
 As an example, select an image file from the local disk:

 ```html
 <input type="file" id="initialFile" accept="image/png,image/jpeg" />